-Table of contents
+Table of Contents

+- I. Overview

+- II.
+Relief Supply Needs

-- Overview - Situation by Affected Prefectures - Relief Operation by Japanese Humanitarian NGOs - < Map > Active Japanese Humanitarian Organizations - <Chart> Relief Operation by Japanese Humanitarian Organizations in Major Affected Cities - Contact Information
+- III.
+Situation by Affected Prefectures

+- IV.
+Relief Operation by Japanese Humanitarian NGOs

+- V. < Map > Active Japanese Humanitarian Organizations

+- VI. <Chart> Relief Operation by Japanese Humanitarian Organizations in Major Affected Cities

+- VII.
+Contact Information

-Overview
+I. Overview

-With the massive earthquake and the following tsunamis happened on 11 March 2011 (14:46 JST), the death toll is still raising and reached 9,408 today.
-The casualties and missing are expected to exceed 24,000, the worst number of loss Japan has experienced since 1896 Meiji Sanriku Earthquake, as there is still great number of people who are not reachable.
+With the massive earthquake and the following tsunamis happened on 11 March 2011 (14:46 JST), the death toll is still raising and reached 9,811 today.
+The casualties and missing are expected to exceed 27,000, the worst number of loss Japan has experienced since 1896 Meiji Sanriku Earthquake, as there is still great number of people who are not reachable.
+With the earthquake and the following tsunamis, there are 135,000 building that are reported to fully and partially damaged.

-There are about 310,000 evacuees in 2,000 shelters as of the time of reporting.
-In Miyagi Prefecture, there are nearly 105,000 evacuees those who are also from Fukushima Prefecture.
-People near Fukushima Nuclear Power Plants started evacuate to surrounding Prefectures and it is expected that the number will continue to increase.
+There are about 245,689 evacuees in 1,933 shelters as of the time of reporting.
+In Miyagi Prefecture, there are nearly 89,607 evacuees those who are also from Fukushima Prefecture.
+People near Fukushima Nuclear Power Plants continue evacuating to surrounding Prefectures and it is expected that the number will continue to increase.
+The number of evacuees and evacuation centers has increased in Fukushima Prefecture since yesterday.
 Prolonged stay in shelters are affecting health problem of already vulnerable evacuees.
+At the same time, many people started to return their home where they became out of the relief distribution loop.
+There are fast and detailed growing needs for those returnees.
 The metrological agency reported severe coldness in the affected area in coming days.
-Aftershock ranging M5.0 - 6.0 are still occurring near the affected area.
-Relocation of evacuees to the better shelter is posing another challenge to Japan.